happy-travel/kochi/README.md

 ## Description
 Client integrated to HttpClient as a handler and sends logs to Fukuoka.
+Errors that occur are logged using project ILogger

 ### Options
 - Endpoint - required option, specifies where to send logs.